 It is unlikely but not impossible that people infected in Guinea, Liberia or Sierra Leone could arrive in the UK while incubating the disease, and then develop symptoms after their return (the incubation period of EVD ranges from 2 to 21 days).
 Although there have been several previous outbreaks of EVD, exportation of the virus from an outbreak to a non-endemic country has historically been an exceptionally rare event, and has never occurred in the UK.
 However, no previous outbreak has been as widespread and resistant to management/control as the current one.

 Although the likelihood of imported cases is low, it is important for patients to remain vigilant if they have visited areas affected by viral haemorrhagic fever and who develop unexplained illness.
 Patients should receive rapid medical attention and be asked about potential risk factors and the details of their recent travel if:

-they have recently visited any of the affected areas
+1. They have recently visited any of the affected areas

-report any of the following symptoms, particularly of sudden onset, within 21 days of visiting affected areas:
+2. Report any of the following symptoms, particularly of sudden onset, within 21 days of visiting affected areas:

-o profuse diarrhoea and vomiting (which has been a notable feature in the current outbreak)
+profuse diarrhoea and vomiting (which has been a notable feature in the current outbreak)